 Although he only made one Pro Bowl in 2011, which just doesn't seem right or make a lot of sense in NFL history, Janikowski still connected on 80 percent of his field goals and 98.5 percent of his extra points.
 He even blasted a 63-yard field goal against the Denver Broncos on Monday Night Football that same year in 2011.
 He shared the NFL record for the longest field goal with Tom Dempsey, Jason Elam, Graham Gano and David Akers before Matt Prater broke it with a 64-yard boot in 2013.

-So what’s next for 41-year-old Seabass?
-Well, he’s got a hilarious new job already lined up.
+So, what was next for 41-year-old Seabass when he hung up his cleats?
+Well, he had a hilarious new job lined up.